How to Plan for Funeral Costs in 2019

 A big portion of funeral arrangement costing is not actually dealing with the body, but the events that make up a funeral experience.
 Your family and friends may expect a wake, a religious service, or a graveside service depending on your traditions.
 It's up to you and your budget on how to plan these hosted or DIY.

-Each event can be hosted with a casket as part of traditional burial or separately as a
+Each event can be hosted with a casket as part of traditional burial or separately as a celebration of life.

 Catering vs Potluck